jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 ### Name nodes

 * Select `Node tab` (at the bottom)
-* Deploy the "Label" property, create a "Discrete mapping", and choose a couple of nodes to write a name for them in its attribute "name"
+* Deploy "Label" property, create a "Discrete mapping", and choose a couple of nodes to write a name for them in its attribute "name"
 * You can keep the new names or remove the mapping (trash can icon)

 ### Change the shape of the nodes